FOSSEE/sees/versionControl/handOut.rst

 Notice that it shows only the logs of revision 1, since no changes were made to the specified file in the second commit.

+In this section, we have learnt to -

+  - undo changes to the repository using ``hg revert``,
+  - view changes done to the repository using ``hg diff``
+  - use revision numbers as arguments to different ``hg`` commands

 Collaborating with Mercurial
 ============================

+At the end of this section, you will be able to -

+  - clone existing repositories,
+  - share your repositories with peers,
+  - use version control for collaborating with your peers,

 When motivating the use of version control systems, we spoke a lot about collaboration and sharing our changes with our peers.
 Let us now see how we